HorizenOfficial/horizen-docs/docs/2-migration/09-migration-tools.md

 Save your message format as it will be used when generating a signature.
 Use one of the following tools to generate a signed message.

-- [Sphere Wallet](#sphere-wallt): For users who manage ZEN with Sphere Wallet.
+- [Sphere Wallet](#sphere-wallet): <br/>For users who manage ZEN with Sphere Wallet.
-- [Ledger Signing Tool](#ledger-signing-tool): For users who manage ZEN with Ledger Wallet.
+- [Ledger Signing Tool](#ledger-signing-tool): <br/>For users who manage ZEN with Ledger Wallet.
-- [Private Key Signing Tool](#private-key-signing-tool): For users who manage ZEN with other wallets not listed above.
+- [Private Key Signing Tool](#private-key-signing-tool): <br/>For users who manage ZEN with other wallets not listed above.
 Note that users need access to their private keys in order to use this tool.
-- [CLI Tool](#cli-tool): For users or organizations who manage multiple wallet addresses, have access to private keys, and need to generate multiple signatures.
+- [CLI Tool](#cli-tool): <br/>For users or organizations who manage multiple wallet addresses, have access to private keys, and need to generate multiple signatures.
 This tool can also be used to claim from multiple wallets.

 ### Sphere Wallet